-Our AXA Candidates are novel compositions of EMMs engineered in distinct ratios, with the objective of maximizing the inherent role that EMMs play in regulating metabolic function.
+Our AXA Candidates are novel compositions of EMMs engineered in distinct ratios, with the objective of maximizing the fundamental role that EMMs play in regulating metabolic function.
 Our AXA Candidates have the following characteristics:

-- Multifactorial: Our AXA Candidates are designed to simultaneously target multiple pathways that if not maintained, or dysregulated, can lead to disease or loss of health. - Safety Precedent: Our AXA Candidates are anchored by amino acids that have a history of safe use as foods. - Combinable: We believe the EMM constituents in our AXA Candidates may enable us to safely combine them with other modalities.
+- Multifactorial: Our AXA Candidates are designed to simultaneously target multiple pathways that if not maintained, or dysregulated, can lead to disease or loss of health. - Safety Precedent: Our AXA Candidates are anchored by amino acids, which have a history of use as foods without significant safety concerns. - Combinable: We believe the EMM constituents in our AXA Candidates, due to their favorable safety profiles based on our own and third-party data to date, may enable us to combine them with other modalities.
 This could potentially further expand our market opportunity. - Oral Administration: Our AXA Candidates are supplied in a dry powder form for oral consumption after being mixed with water, which we believe increases convenience of administration. - Rapidly Designed and Scalable: We have produced human study-ready product in less than three months from initial biological hypothesis generation.
 Our AXA Candidates are produced using third-party manufacturers that employ readily and widely available clinical-grade materials.
 We believe that manufacturing will be both scalable and cost-effective. - Novel and Proprietary: We own full commercial rights to our AXA Candidates, which are protected by our expanding patent estate, trade secrets and know-how.